We absolutely must fix the federal budget, in a way that will not harm the economy. Here is how to do it:

 5) Any failed private banks in the future shall be taken over by the new public banking system, and absorbed into it.
 Fire the board of directors immediately, with no golden parachutes this time.

-Once the national debt is paid off via the Noble Solution, pass a Balanced Budget Amendment to the Constitution, which first takes effect after two consecutive quarters of unemployment rates below 6%.
+Once the national debt is paid off via the Noble Solution, we had previously argued that we should pass a Balanced Budget Amendment to the Constitution, which first takes effect after two consecutive quarters of unemployment rates below 6%, with the only exceptions going forward being for for legitimate wars or severe recessions, and such exceptions must be renewed every year, and a 3/4 supermajority is required for each exception.
+Otherwise, no more deficit spending would be allowed, ever again.